Manager: Michael Benchetrit

 Soprano Erin Wall is one of today’s most in-demand sopranos with an extensive opera and concert repertoire that spans three centuries from Mozart and Beethoven to Britten and Strauss.

-Ms. Wall’s current season includes returns to the Metropolitan Opera for Arabella (title-role) and A Midsummer Night’s Dream (Helena) and to the Vancouver Opera for Don Giovanni (Donna Anna).
-She will also appear with the Cincinnati Opera in Silent Night (Anna).
-In concert she sings Mahler’s 8th Symphony with the Houston Symphony (Eschenbach), the Royal Scottish National Orchestra (Oundjian) and Cincinnati . . .
-May Festival (Conlon), Beethoven’s 9th Symphony with the Vienna Philharmonic in Japan (Thielemann) and Cincinnati May Festival (Conlon), Strauss’ Four Last Songs with the City of Birmingham Symphony Orchestra (Nelsons) and the Melbourne Symphony (Sir A. Davis), Poulenc’s Gloria with the NHK (Dutoit) and Berg’s Seven Early Songs with the Toronto Symphony (Sir A. Davis).
-Future projects include returns to the Bavarian State Opera, the Santa Fe Opera, Edinburgh Festival and the Canadian Opera Company.
+Ms. Wall’s last season included returns to the Metropolitan Opera for Arabella (title-role) and A Midsummer Night’s Dream (Helena) and to the Vancouver Opera for Don Giovanni (Donna Anna).
+She also appeared with the Cincinnati Opera in Silent Night (Anna).
+In concert she sang Mahler’s Symphony No. 8 with the Houston Symphony (Eschenbach), the Royal Scottish National Orchestra (Oundjian) and Cincinnati May Festival (Conlon), Beethoven’s 9th Symphony with the Vienna Philharmonic in Japan (Thielemann) and Cincinnati May Festival (Conlon), Strauss’ Four Last Songs with the City of Birmingham Symphony Orchestra (Nelsons) and the Melbourne Symphony (Sir A. Davis), Poulenc’s Gloria with the NHK (Dutoit) and Berg’s Seven Early Songs with the Toronto Symphony (Sir A. Davis).

-Erin Wall’s last season displayed her artistic versatility, from Mahler’s Symphony no. 8 with the Nashville Symphony and the Hessische Rundfunk (the latter to be preserved on a commercial DVD) to Beethoven’s Missa Solemnis with the Chicago Symphony and Bernard Haitink and Verdi’s Messa da Requiem, first in Sydney, then in Edinburgh.
+Erin Wall displayed her artistic versatility in the 2012-2013 season, from Mahler’s Symphony no. 8 with the Nashville Symphony and the Hessische Rundfunk (the latter to be preserved on a commercial DVD) to Beethoven’s Missa Solemnis with the Chicago Symphony and Bernard Haitink and Verdi’s Messa da Requiem, first in Sydney, then in Edinburgh.
 Further concert appearances included returns to the San Francisco Symphony in Poulenc’s Stabat Mater, to the Toronto Symphony for Beethoven’s Symphony No. 9 and finally to the Proms in London and to the Edinburgh Festival.
 Miss Wall’s opera season included Mozart’s Donna Anna in Don Giovanni with the Bayerische Staatsoper and the Countess in Le Nozze di Figaro with the Arizona Opera.
 She was heard in recital in Toronto.

 Prior to that, Erin Wall made a spectacular debut with the Canadian Opera Company as Clémence in L’Amour de Loin and also sang Antonia in Les Contes d’Hoffmann, first with Lyric Opera of Chicago and later with the Canadian Opera Company.
 In the summer she had an enormous personal success in her first Arabella with the Santa Fe Opera.
 Concert appearances included Beethoven’s Symphony No. 9 with the Montreal Symphony Orchestra, San Francisco Symphony (both with commercial recordings) and Kansas City Symphony, the 50th anniversary performance of Britten’s War Requiem at the site of its premiere, the Coventry Cathedral (a performance to be released on DVD), Strauss’ Four Last Songs in Brazil, the Netherlands, and Canada, followed by Mahler’s Symphony No. 8 with the Toronto Symphony Orchestra and in Tokyo, Japan at NHK Hall.
 Additional concert appearances included Vaughan Williams A Sea Symphony with the Colorado Symphony Orchestra and performances of Bramwell Tovey’s The Inventor with the Vancouver Symphony Orchestra (with a commercial recording scheduled).